-As discussed in Note 1 to the financial statements, the total pension liability for TRSL was \$35.2 billion at June 30, 2023.
+As discussed in Note 1 to the financial statements, the total pension liability for TRSL was \$36.0 billion and \$35.2 billion at June 30, 2024 and 2023, respectively.
 The actuarial valuation was based on various assumptions made by TRSL's actuary.
-Because actual experience may differ from the assumptions used in the actuarial valuation, there is a risk that the total pension liability at June 30, 2023 could be understated or overstated.
+Because actual experience may differ from the assumptions used in the actuarial valuation, there is a risk that the total pension liability at June 30, 2024 and 2023 could be understated or overstated.

-As discussed in Note 4 to the financial statements, the financial statements include investments that are not listed on national exchanges or for which quoted market prices are not available.
-These investments include private assets and investments in real assets.
-Such investments totaled \$12.2 billion (48% of total investments) at June 30, 2023.
+As discussed in Note 4 to the financial statements, TRSL's investments include those that are not listed on national exchanges or for which quoted market prices are not available.
+Such investments include private assets and investments in real assets.
 Where a publicly listed price is not available, the management of TRSL uses alternative sources of information including audited financial statements, unaudited interim reports, independent appraisals, and similar evidence to determine the fair value of investments.
 Our opinion is not modified with respect to this matter.